-8.5.2 Additional Permitting Requirements to Protect Ground Water
+8.5.2 8.3.2 Additional Permitting Requirements to Protect Ground Water

 State water quality standards for ground water are set forth in Chapter 62-520, F.A.C.
-In addition to the minimum criteria, Class G-I and G-II ground water must meet primary and secondary drinking water quality standards for public water systems, which are established pursuant to the Florida Safe Drinking Water Act, Sections 403.850 through 403.864, F.S., and are listed in Rules 62-550.310 and 62-550.320, F.A.C.
+In addition to the minimum criteria, Class G-I and G-II ground water must meet primary and secondary drinking water quality standards for public water systems established pursuant to the Florida Safe Drinking Water Act, which are listed in Rules 62-550.310 and 62-550.320, F.A.C.

-Only the minimum criteria for ground water under rule 62-520.400, F.A.C., shall apply within an applicable zone of discharge, as determined in Chapter 62-520, F.A.C.
+Only the minimum criteria for ground water under Chapter 62-520.400, F.A.C., shall apply within an applicable zone of discharge, as determined by Chapter 62-520, F.A.C.

-Pursuant to rule 62-555.312, F.A.C., stormwater retention and detention systems are classified as moderate sanitary hazards with respect to public and private drinking water wells.
+Pursuant to Chapter 62-555.312, F.A.C., stormwater retention and detention systems are classified as moderate sanitary hazards with respect to public and private drinking water wells.
 Stormwater treatment facilities shall not be sited or constructed within the setback distances for existing water supply wells as specified in accordance with Chapter 62-532, F.A.C.